What does a menopausal hot flush feel like?

 Anyone who reads my stuff regularly will know my hot flushes have been erratic.

-I had a few a day from October 2015 to January 2016 – sometimes mild, occasionally fiery furnace.
+Sometimes mild, occasionally fiery furnace.
 My worst nightmare was a full on almost literal melt-down in Multiyork talking to a very nice lady about replacement covers whilst stripping of more and more layers of clothes.
 She must have been relieved I stopped at my long vest top and leggings!
-In December.
+In December

 They are worse on hot days (I’m glad in a way when summer is gone!), when eating hot food, after alcohol and rich foods or sugar.
 Spices don’t seem to make that much difference.